Who can we trust? LLM-as-a-jury for Comparative Assessment: Comparative Assessment

 In LLM-based evaluation, however, judges typically produce soft preference probabilities rather than binary decisions.
 To leverage this richer information, recent work has adopted a soft Bradley-Terry formulation, also known as \emph{PoE-BT}~\cite{liusie2024efficient}, in which observed probabilities are treated as noisy measurements of an underlying BT model.
 Specifically, given a set of pairwise comparisons $\mathcal{C}$ with observed probabilities $p_{ij}$, the likelihood is defined as

-where $\mathbf{s}$ is the set of skills.
-This formulation reduces to \textit{hard BT} when $p_{ij} \in \{0,1\}$ and is therefore a strict generalisation.
-Throughout this work, we refer to this model as \emph{\textbf{soft BT}}.
-The key distinction between \emph{hard BT} and \emph{soft BT} is therefore whether the model is fit to binary outcomes ($p_{ij} \in \{0,1\}$) or probabilistic preference signals ($p_{ij} \in [0,1]$).
+This formulation reduces to \emph{hard BT} when $p_{ij} \in \{0,1\}$ and is therefore a strict generalisation.
+We refer to this model as \emph{\textbf{soft BT}}.
+The key distinction between \emph{hard BT} and \emph{soft BT} is therefore whether the model is fitted to binary outcomes ($y_{ij} \in \{0,1\}$) or soft probabilities ($p_{ij} \in [0,1]$).

 \textbf{Debiasing pairwise probabilities.} Directly applying BT models to raw LLM probabilities can be problematic due to systematic positional bias.
 In practice, LLM judgments may violate \emph{commutativity} due to \emph{positional bias}, producing asymmetric probabilities such that $p_{ij} + p_{ji} \neq 1$, depending on candidate order or prompt formatting.
-This behaviour is a known form of logical inconsistency in LLM-based comparative assessment~\cite{liusie2024teacher,liu2024aligning}.
+This behaviour is a known form of logical inconsistency in LLM-based comparative assessment~\cite{liusie2024teacher,liu2025aligning}.
 To mitigate this issue, we apply a simple symmetrisation step before fitting any BT model.
 For each pair $(i,j)$, we define a debiased probability

 which enforces commutativity by construction.
-For \textit{hard BT}, binary outcomes are then obtained as $y_{ij} = \mathbb{I}[p'_{ij} \ge 0.5]$.
+For \emph{hard BT}, binary outcomes are then obtained as $y_{ij} = \mathbb{I}[p'_{ij} \ge 0.5]$.
 This debiasing step is applied consistently across all BT-based methods in this paper and ensures that observed preferences satisfy a minimal structural assumption required by the BT model.